perladvent/perldotcom/content/article/_pub_2006_02_02_x11_gui_testing.md

 {
-   "categories" : "Graphics",
-   "title" : "Test-Driving X11 GUIs",
-   "authors" : [
+   "description" : " Driving X11 GUIs using X11::GUITest Introduction Interfaces to GUI applications like DCOP or D-BUS allow you to interact with GUI applications in order to get at their internal states or set some arbitrary states.
+Sometimes GUIs don't allow for...", "slug" : "/pub/2006/02/02/x11_gui_testing.html", "authors" : [
       "george-nistorica"
    ],
+   "draft" : null,
+   "date" : "2006-02-02T00:00:00-08:00",
+   "categories" : "graphics",
+   "title" : "Test-Driving X11 GUIs",
    "image" : null,
-   "thumbnail" : "/images/_pub_2006_02_02_x11_gui_testing/111-x11_test.gif",
-   "date" : "2006-02-02T00:00:00-08:00",
-   "description" : " Driving X11 GUIs using X11::GUITest Introduction Interfaces to GUI applications like DCOP or D-BUS allow you to interact with GUI applications in order to get at their internal states or set some arbitrary states.
-Sometimes GUIs don't allow for...", "draft" : null,
    "tags" : [
       "automated-testing",
       "gui-automation",